TerraMA2/terrama2/docker/docker.md

 # Docker
 Simple instructions for using docker for TerraMA2 packages.

 Obs.
-In this guide I assume you have permission to run `docker` as user, if you don't: run the commands using `sudo`
+In this guide I assume you have permission to run `docker` as user, you may also run the commands using `sudo`

 ## Generate docker image (if you don't have one)
 ```